Replacing an Over-the-range Microwave with a Range Hood

-Over the last year or so, our builder-grade kitchen has slowly been transformed into a custom kitchen, one DIY project at a time, and as budget-friendly as possible.
+Over the last couple of years, our builder-grade kitchen has slowly been transformed into a custom kitchen, one DIY project at a time, and as budget-friendly as possible.

 An under-cabinet range hood isn’t a bad option; I just really didn’t want more stainless steel in this kitchen.